josejimenezluna/pyGPGO/README.md

 ```

-Check the examples folder as well!
+Check the `examples` folder for more ideas on how to use the software.